 - Mortality rates progressively improved before leveling off at approximately 7,500 steps per day.

-So here’s some pointers that I often share with women on my coaching programme.
+I often share these pointers with women on my coaching programme.
 If you’re typically sedentary then you are probably doing around 2000 steps daily just in your day to day movement, so try to add 2,000 more daily steps. this will give you an average of at least 4,400 daily steps.
 While 2,000 steps equals one mile (2.2km), it’s not necessary to walk it all at once.
 Instead, try to take extra steps over the course of each waking hour.

-If this is you, then please come and join me on either of the MyMT™programmes.
-I have a joint health module and a walking programme as well as all the scientifically evidenced information, including nutritional information, which will help you to sleep all night and renew your energy levels so you can get your life back on track.
+If you are feeling that your motivation is at rock bottom because you aren’t sleeping and you feel exhausted all the time, then please come and join me on either of the MyMT™programmes.
+I have a joint health module and a walking programme as well as all the scientifically evidenced information, including nutritional information, which will help you to sleep all night, reduce your hot flushes and renew your energy levels so you can get your life back on track.

 Each programme is accessed via your exclusive member area and over the 12 weeks, my online delivery means that you access one module at a time so it’s not too overwhelming.
 I hope that you can visit the My Menopause Transformation website and read about Circuit Breaker (for thinner/ leaner women) or Transform Me (for overweight women) and/or my online exercise programme which is simply called ‘Rebuild Your Fitness’.